-A channel can be used as an entry pattern for the continuation of an established trend and can be part of a trend following strategy.
+A channel can be used as an entry pattern for the continuation of an established trend, as part of a trend following strategy.
 A channel forms when price action is controlled by 2 parallel, sloping lines and has tested each of these lines at least twice.
 An ascending channel indicates a bullish trend, with the support line connecting consecutive higher lows and the resistance line connecting consecutive higher highs.

 A descending channel indicates a bearish trend, with the support line connecting consecutive lower lows and the resistance line connecting consecutive lower highs.
-Generally speaking the support line of an ascending channel is a buy zone and the resistance line of a descending channel is a sell zone while the opposing lines are profit-taking zones.
-A common stop level is on the other side of the buy or sell zone.
+Generally speaking, the support line of an ascending channel is a buy zone and the resistance line of a descending channel is a sell zone, while the opposing lines are profit-taking zones.
+A common stop level lies on the other side of the buy or sell zone.
 Conservative traders may look for additional confirmation before entering a trade.
 TradingView has a smart drawing tool

 that allows users to visually identify channels on a chart.